-officers, the retiring president to be chairman.
 The directors elected J. Floyd McTyier treasurer, to succeed T. J. Mitchell, resigned.
-Mr. Mitchell has served for two years in a highly efficient manner, and the association accepted the resignation with sincere regret.
-J. Parisette was elected secretary to succeed Arthur N. Penn resigned.
+Mr. Mitchell has served for two years in a highly efficient manner, and the associations and the association of the contributors will be a served to the contributors are all the contributors will be a served to the contri for two years in a highly efficient manner, and the association accepted the resignation with sincere regret.
+J. O. Parisette was elected secretary to succeed Arthur N. Penn resigned.
 Mr. Penn has served as secretary since last January in the most thorough and painstaking manner.

-Report of the treasurer of the Celebrations Association of
+Report of the treasurer of the Celebrations Association of Forest Hills Gardens, as of Sept.
+15, 1924:

-est Box office receipts
+Box office receipts \$3,048.00

-Total receipts 4 783.00 Total expenses 2,205.78
+Total receipts 4 788.00 2,205.78

-Total net profit rer.
+Total net profit